'I thought he was a doctor': Witnesses detail alleged abuse of vulnerable patients

-A south Tulsa man prosecutors say posed as a retired doctor to abuse hospice patients was bound over to district court this week on five additional counts including rape and perjury.
+A south Tulsa man prosecutors say posed as a retired doctor to abuse hospice patients was bound over in district court this week on five additional counts, including rape and perjury.

 Special Judge Kasey Baldwin made the decision in David Menna's case after hearing testimony for nearly five hours Wednesday from a slew of witnesses who knew the man as "David Turner," a longtime friend and retired physician they trusted to care for their loved ones.

-Initial charges of abuse by a caretaker and impersonating a medical provider stemmed from Menna's alleged abuse of a late Bixby man on hospice in September.
+Initial charges of abuse by a caretaker and impersonating a medical provider stemmed from Menna's alleged abuse of a late Bixby man who was in hospice care in September.
 Prosecutors have additionally charged Menna with one count of perjury and two counts each of rape by instrumentation and abuse by a caretaker.

 People are also reading…

-Bixby police arrested Menna last year after a woman reported he inappropriately touched her husband's genitals under the guise of medical necessity and lied to a hospice nurse aide about obtaining consent to do so.
+Bixby police arrested Menna last year after a woman reported that he inappropriately touched her husband's genitals under the guise of medical necessity and lied to a hospice nurse's aide about obtaining consent to do so.

-The additional counts stem from Menna's care for his late mother between 2019 and 2021, and his filing of a pauper's affidavit to seek representation from a public defender in his criminal case.
-Prosecutors allege he signed a form stating he did not own a home, when he did.
+The additional counts stem from Menna's care for his late mother between 2019 and 2021 and his filing of a pauper's affidavit to seek representation from a public defender in his criminal case.
+Prosecutors allege that he signed a form stating he did not own a home when he did.

 Appearing frail as a deputy slowly ushered him into the courtroom in a wheelchair, Menna looked nothing like the man a hospice nurse remembered just a few years ago "demanding" perineal care procedures she thought unnecessary for his mother.